 I believe this is shortsighted and not in our national interest.
 Instead, we should be focusing on setting policies that maintain these critical protections and investments in innovation, without crippling the progress we have already made to increase domestic production.

-In a time of consistently high energy costs, far too many Americans have trouble covering the cost of their heating and cooling bills.
+In a time of unpredictable energy costs, far too many Americans have trouble covering the cost of their heating and cooling bills.
 The Low Income Home Energy Assistance Program (LIHEAP) has given critical assistance to many low income families, including thousands across Indianapolis, helping them to cover their bills during times of financial struggle.

 The Weatherization Assistance Program (WAP) works side by side with LIHEAP by helping low income families install energy efficient heaters, air conditioners, insulation and windows.
 This program lowers energy bills and helps Hoosier families keep safe and healthy during hot summers and cold winters.